Top 5 4th Quarter Trades of Ir - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, The Energy Select Sector SPDR Fund has a price-earnings ratio of 8.24 and a price-book ratio of 2.45.
+In terms of valuation, Schwab US Dividend Equity ETF has a price-earnings ratio of 14.87 and a price-book ratio of 3.68.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.